Basic knowledge of quick couplings

 Common metals selection for quick couplings

-The fluids being transferred through the system is often taken into account while choosing the materials for quick couplers.
+The fluids being transferred through the system are often taken into account while choosing the materials for quick couplers.
 Cost, adaptability, environmental circumstances, and necessary pressure ratings are further decision criteria.

 Brass: sturdy, long-lasting, corrosion-resistant material that is ductile at high temperatures and has good conductivity.
 Brass, a copper and zinc alloy, is a frequently used quick coupler material due to its outstanding performance characteristics and machinability.
 Different protective or ornamental treatments for brass fittings are available, and they should match the finish of the tubing.